signalapp/libsignal/README.md

 - attest: Functionality for remote attestation of [SGX enclaves][] and server-side [HSMs][].
 - zkgroup: Functionality for [zero-knowledge groups][] and related features available in Signal.
 - poksho: Utilities for implementing zero-knowledge proofs (such as those used by zkgroup); stands for "proof-of-knowledge, stateful-hash-object".
+- usernames: Functionality for username generation, hashing, and proofs.

 This repository is used by the Signal client apps ([Android][], [iOS][], and [Desktop][]) as well as server-side.
 Use outside of Signal is unsupported.
 In particular, the products of this repository